Mobility-Data-Space/mds-edc/extensions/kafka/README.md

 ## Overview

-The Kafka Broker Extension is a Control Plane extension that enables secure, dynamic access to Kafka topics within the Eclipse Dataspace Connector (EDC) framework.
+The Kafka Broker Extension is a Data Plane extension that enables secure, dynamic access to Kafka topics within the Eclipse Dataspace Connector (EDC) framework.
 This extension allows data providers to share Kafka streams with consumers while maintaining full control over access permissions.